lhofbauer/fratoo/docs/building.rst

 * JSON metadata file, and
 * the data files in the data directory.

-The data are a set of CSV files, one for each OSeMOSYS parameter and set.
+The data files are a set of CSV files, one for each OSeMOSYS parameter and set.
 As such, fratoo can be used with standard OSeMOSYS input data sets.
 If a multi-scale model is to be built, 4 additional files are necessary, which are further explained below.

 CSV files defining parameters or sets are defined in a simple tabular manner, as shown in the exemplary tables below.